 Here are three reasons why you should consider getting involved with charitable events this holiday season:

 Build a positive reputation for yourself and the company you represent by being active in charitable events around your community.
 It opens the door to meeting other prominent leaders at local organizations.
-It also allows you to stand out amongst your competitors who may not be as visible.
+It also allows you to stand out among your competitors who may not be as visible.

 If you have sufficient resources, you can even take matters into your hands and start a foundation for a cause you’re passionate about.